e-mny/hugo_portfolio/content/projects/mammogram_classification/index.md

 showTags: true
 ---

-## Chapter 1: The Beginning – Why This Project?
+## The Beginning – Why This Project?

 At the beginning, there was a problem that needed solving, and I found myself deeply intrigued by it.
 This chapter introduces the spark for the project and the motivation that drove me to embark on this journey.